 Global Health Service Learning Programs

-ISL’s global health programs are first and foremost community and patient-focused and are designed with the premise of allowing pre-health students the opportunity to work directly with community member patients.
+ISL’s global health service learning programs are first and foremost community and patient-focused and are designed with the premise of allowing pre-health students the opportunity to work directly with community member patients.
 They are interdisciplinary in nature and provide a variety of general medicine, nursing, pharmacy, public health, healthcare management, and nutrition services to members of developing communities.
 From urban centers to small towns and villages in remote areas, our programs work in various settings to provide field clinics in which patient needs are assessed and acute conditions are treated.

 Regardless of background, volunteers are able to receive an invaluable opportunity to not only interactively observe health professionals in action, but to actively assist with important aspects of health care under careful supervision.

 Our holistic approach makes ISL’s global health programs ideal for students studying any health profession at any education level.

 Who is Right for Global Health Programs

 ISL’s global health programs are ideal for pre-health students interested in medicine, nursing, public health, pharmacy, nutrition, or health care management.

 What to Expect

 Upon arrival in-country, you will be met at the airport by ISL staff.
 Your groups first day will be busy with cultural orientation and intensive training seminars learning how to take vitals, basic triage techniques, and learning medical terminology (Spanish or Swahili); then the community work begins!

 On a global health program, you will work in our partner communities in the following ways:

 - Visit homes to assess the needs for health care